An Exponential Time 2-Approximation Algorithm for Bandwidth: Exponential Time Algorithms for Approximating Bandwidth

 The running time of the algorithm of Corollary~\ref{cor:smallbandwidth} is interesting for small values of $\ell$.
-For example if $\ell \leq n/26$, the running time is $\cO(1.9737^n)$.
+Namely, if $\ell \leq n/26$, the running time is $\cO(1.9737^n)$.
 In the remainder of this section, we improve Proposition~\ref{prop:generalalgo}.
 We now concentrate on the cases where $k = \lceil n/\ell \rceil \leq 26$.